0xHoneyJar/bear-witness/README.md

 Run the script with the following command:

 ```
-npm start delegation -- --referrer "Referrer Address" --startDate "YYYY-MM-DD" --endDate "YYYY-MM-DD"
+npm start delegation -- \
+  --referrer "0xYourReferrerAddress" \
+  --startBlock 123456 \
+  --endBlock 234567 \
+  --timeWindow 10 \
+  [--startDate "2024-03-01"] \
+  [--endDate "2024-03-20"]
 ```

+Required parameters:

-- `--referrer` or `-r`: The address of the referrer (required)
+- `--referrer` or `-r`: The address of the referrer
+- `--startBlock` or `-b`: Start block for rewards calculation
+- `--endBlock` or `-n`: End block for rewards calculation

+Optional parameters:

+- `--timeWindow` or `-t`: Time window in minutes for matching delegations (default: 10)
-- `--startDate` or `-s`: The start date for the check (optional, YYYY-MM-DD format)
+- `--startDate` or `-s`: Start date for delegation check (YYYY-MM-DD format)
-- `--endDate` or `-e`: The end date for the check (optional, YYYY-MM-DD format)
+- `--endDate` or `-e`: End date for delegation check (YYYY-MM-DD format)

+The delegation check will:

+1. Verify delegations by matching off-chain and on-chain events
+2. Track rewards (BGT and HONEY) received by the operator
+3. Calculate referrer shares based on their proportion of valid delegations
+4. Output detailed summaries of:
+   - Delegation statistics
+   - Rewards received
+   - Referrer share calculations

 ## Output

-The script will output two summaries of the revenue share check in the console:
+### RevShare Output

-1. Based on website visits
+The script outputs revenue share calculations based on website visits and/or off-chain progress.
-2. Based on off-chain progress

-Each summary shows:

-- Quest name
-- Partnership tier
-- Tier percentage
-- Total number of matches
+### Delegation Output

+The script generates three sections:

+1. Delegation Summary:

-- Total number of mints
+   - Total number of delegations
-- Total mint amount in ETH
-- ETH price per item
-- Total payout amount in ETH
+   - Total delegated amount

-Additionally, a detailed JSON file will be saved in the `output` directory, containing:

-1. Website visit results:
-   - The summary information
-   - An array of all matches with website visits
-2. Off-chain progress results:
-   - The summary information
-   - An array of all matches with off-chain progress

-This allows for a comprehensive overview of revenue share calculations based on both on-chain and off-chain data.
+   - Number of unique delegators

+2. Rewards Summary:

+   - BGT rewards received
+   - HONEY rewards received
+   - Block range covered

+3. Referrer Shares:
+   - Delegation percentage
+   - BGT share (25% of rewards)
+   - HONEY share (25% of rewards)

+All results are saved to JSON files in the `output` directory for future reference.

 ## License